Alexandra Knight

 Biography

 Coppey is a much acclaimed recording artist, working exclusively with the audite classics label.
-2021 saw the release of Shostakovich: Cello Concertos (with Polish Radio Symphony/Lawrence Foster), and 2022 saw the release of Kodály: Music for Solo Cello, and The French Cello (Orchestre Philharmonique de Strasbourg/John Nelson).
-All three albums received exceptional reviews, universally placing Coppey on a par with the greatest cellists in history.
+In 2024, he released a recording of the complete works for cello and piano by Gabriel Fauré, with celebrated pianist François Dumont.
+2021 saw the release of Shostakovich: Cello Concertos (with Polish Radio Symphony/Lawrence Foster), whilst 2022 saw the release of Kodály: Music for Solo Cello, and The French Cello (Orchestre Philharmonique de Strasbourg/John Nelson).
+All four albums received exceptional reviews, universally placing Coppey on a par with the greatest cellists in history.

 Coppey’s recordings have received exultant critical acclaim, including a Diapason d’Or and “Choc” in the Monde de la Musique for his recording of the Dutilleux Cello Concerto (with Orchestre Philharmonie de Liège/Pascal Rophé), and the highly sought after “ffff” from Télérama, amongst other awards.
 Coppey has also recorded extensively for the Accord/Universal, Aeon/Outhere, Decca, Harmonia Mundi, K617, Mirare, and Naïve record labels.
 In the streaming sphere, Coppey’s performances can be found on both Arte.tv and Medici.tv.

-Marc Coppey performs on a cello by Matteo Gofriller (Venice, 1711), known as the ‘Van Wilgenburg’, and resides in Paris.
+Marc Coppey performs on a cello by Matteo Goffriller (Venice, 1711), known as the ‘Van Wilgenburg’, and resides in Paris.

 News